ets-berkeley-edu/angular-gem/README.md

 - You can switch to using the latest unstable version by pointing to ``//require angular-unstable``.
 - You can also force specific versions to be loaded with ``//require <VERSION>/angular-<VERSION>``, assuming the [source files](https://github.com/ets-berkeley-edu/angular-gem/tree/master/vendor/assets/javascripts) exist somewhere in the gem.

+### Internationalization support ###

+- Internationalization (i18n) files are bundled in starting from gem version 1.1.5.
+You will need to specify the version of the gem you are using currently in your paths though, like so: ``//require 1.1.5/i18n/angular-locale_de``

 ### Layout and namespacing

 Running `rails g angular:install` will create the following directory structure under `app/assets/javascripts/angular`: